 Induction for Reception Class

-In July, parents and carers of children new to the Academy are invited to bring their child to spend a morning or afternoon session in the Reception classroom in order to begin to familiarise themselves with the school environment.
+In September, parents and carers of children new to the Academy are invited to bring their child to a 'Stay and Play' session in the Reception classroom in order to begin to familiarise themselves with the school environment.
 On top of this, the Reception team will visit most children in their Nursery settings and hold meetings with Nursery staff to build up a picture of each child’s needs.

 Parents and carers are invited to an Open Evening in the Summer Term to visit the setting with their child, to meet the Reception team and ask any questions they may have.
 This is a chance for parents to meet school leaders including Mrs Downton, SENCO.
 The vast majority of the children feel confident enough to attend school full time by the second week of September.
 Children can, however, settle at a slower pace if necessary.